girishavallabhaneni/video_summarizer/README.md

 - **OpenAI** for developing groundbreaking AI technologies.
 - **Streamlit** for providing an excellent platform for creating interactive web applications.

-## Contact

-If you found this project helpful, consider supporting me by starring the repository or sharing it with others.
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/vallabhaneni-girisha-565728304) and [Mail](girishavallabhaneni123@gmail.com).

 ---